KNMI/knmitransformer/README.md

 * Transformation of different time series/stations at once is possible; stations should be separated as columns in the inputfile
-* GLOBAL RADIATION input should be in kJ/m2 and not in J/cm2 (the difference is a factor 10)
 * GLOBAL RADIATION needs "latitude" as input; and this should be provided (for each station/column) in the fifth line in de header of the input file.
 * TEMPERATURE distinguishes between minimum temperature (tn), mean temperature